 Where: SITA Tennis Academy, 130E Harding Road, Singapore 249543.
-Lessons are also located at Orchid Country Club, Keppel Club, SJI International and Tanglin Trust School.
+Lessons are also conducted at Singapore Island Country Club (Bukit), Keppel Club, St Joseph’s Institution International and Tanglin Trust School.

 Kids aiming to be the next Roger Federer or Serena Williams?
-The Singapore Tennis Association doesn’t just have programs for kids three and up, it has specially designed programs for those who want to get a little more serious at tennis, all the way up to tournament level.
-The Rising Stars program is designed for kids under 13 who are aiming to play competitively, or if you’re looking to play regular games with peers, the SPEX Junior Tennis Scheme fits the bill.
+The Singapore Tennis Association doesn’t just have programmes for kids three and up.
+The Rising Stars programme is designed for kids under 13 who are aiming to play competitively, or if you’re looking to play regular games with peers, the SPEX Junior Tennis Scheme fits the bill.
+Plus, it has specially designed programmes for those who want to get a little more serious at tennis, all the way up to tournament level.